 \subsection{Performance characteristics}

 A comparative analysis of the \gls{gpd} and Sella methods was conducted on a subset of 345 systems for which both optimizers converged to the same saddle point, defined as having an energy difference of less than 0.01 eV.
+Although this quantification does not rigorously rule out that the geometries of the saddle point configurations are comparable, the distributional analysis and general conclusions do not change.
 The primary metric for comparison is the number of \gls{hf} calculations required to reach convergence.
 On average, the performance of the two methods is comparable.
-The \gls{gpd} method required a median of 29 HF calculations, while Sella required a median of 31.
-Notably, the \gls{gpd} achieves this efficiency using Cartesian coordinates, whereas Sella employs internal coordinates, which are generally considered more suitable for the varied stiffness of molecular degrees of freedom.
-The \gls{gpd} proved more efficient in 57\% of the cases, on average reducing the computational cost by 8 HF calculations relative to Sella.
+The \gls{gpd} method required a median of 29 \gls{hf} calculations, while Sella required a median of 31.
+Notably, the \gls{gpd} achieves this efficiency using Cartesian coordinates \cite{goswamiEfficientImplementationGaussian2025a}, whereas Sella employs internal coordinates, which are generally considered more suitable for the varied stiffness of molecular degrees of freedom \cite{bakerLocationTransitionStates1996,pengUsingRedundantInternal1996,denzelGaussianProcessRegression2018a,hermesSellaOpenSourceAutomationFriendly2022}.
+The \gls{gpd} proved more efficient in 57\% of the cases, on average reducing the computational cost by 8 \gls{hf} calculations relative to Sella.

 Aggregate statistics alone obscure a key relationship.
 Figure \ref{fig:sella_gpd_perf} reveals how computational cost depends on the quality of the initial guess.
-For initial structures close to the final saddle point, possessing a \gls{rmsd} below 0.6 Å, the \gls{gpd} consistently requires fewer HF calculations.
-Its efficiency advantage diminishes as the initial structural deviation increases.
-In the intermediate range, between 0.6 Å and 1.2 Å RMSD, the methods perform almost identically.
-Here, Sella's internal coordinates likely aid the more complex optimization.
-For the most difficult cases, with initial displacements greater than 1.2 Å, the \gls{gpd} again demonstrates superior efficiency.
-This suggests a greater robustness when converging from a poor initial structure.
+For initial structures close to the final saddle point, possessing a \gls{rmsd} below 0.6 \AA{}, the \gls{gpd} often requires slightly fewer \gls{hf} calculations, as the initial surfaces constructed are not optimal.
+Its efficiency advantage increases as the initial structural deviation increases.
+In the intermediate range, between 0.6 \AA{} and 1.2 \AA{} RMSD, the methods perform almost identically.
+For the most difficult cases, with initial displacements greater than 1.2 \AA{}, the \gls{gpd} again demonstrates superior efficiency.